 There are various factors that can make retail businesses successful online.
 A smooth user experience is definitely one of them, just like being able to ship new features regularly.
 To achieve this, good collaboration between designers and developers is needed, so no information is lost.
 Working on a large project is a bit like when you used to have to pass on a sentence to your neighbor in class - by the time the end of the chain was reached, the sentence had changed completely.

-Hubble is our ecosystem of tools which we use effectively to get the design data out of our design applications and put them straight into the code and always have the latest design data reflected in our code base automatically.
-Thanks to the tools we built, changes in Figma or other design programs are immediately implemented in the digital products.
-Just like we have processes for agile organisations or for development, we wanted to have a process for design and above you see the pillars that we defined that we should model our design system too.
+A design system often consists of an ecosystem of tools which are used effectively to get the design data out of your design applications to put them straight into the code, so you always have the latest design data reflected in your code base automatically.
+Thanks to these tools, changes in Figma or other design programs are immediately implemented in the digital products.
+It will take less effort to end up with higher quality.

 To us, it’s more future-proof to build new products using this design system and it should reduce the cost of constant maintenance.
-For our existing products that already have Hubble integrated, we saw an efficiency and quality gain in the software we shipped by 15%.
-Issues were solved faster, we had less tickets on our Kanban board, less design reviews and a better collaboration.
-We now have more time to focus on the bigger challenge in front of us like architecture, UX, user delight...
+For existing products that have a design system integrated, you can expect an efficiency and quality gain in the software we shipped by 15%.
+Issues will be solved faster, you’ll have less tickets on your Kanban board, there will be less design reviews and a better collaboration.
+This will result in more time to focus on the bigger challenge in front of you like architecture, UX, user delight...